• Equity Vault Auctions

 1.2 Accuracy of Information.
 All registration information must be true, complete, and accurate.
 EVA may deny, suspend, or revoke participation for any misrepresentation or omission.

 1.3 Financial Capability.
-Bidder affirms the ability to complete the purchase, including payment of the buyer premium, any required winning bid deposit, earnest money, closing costs, and all obligations under any Sale Agreement.
+Bidder affirms the ability to complete the purchase, including payment of the Buyer Premium, any required winning bid deposit, earnest money, closing costs, and all obligations under any Real Estate Sale Agreement.

 1.4 Right to Deny Participation.
 EVA may approve, deny, suspend, or revoke participation at its sole discretion.

 1.5 Proof of Funds / Financing Verification.
 EVA may require proof of funds and/or lender pre-approval at the time of bid submission or within two (2) business days thereafter.
-No bids submitted within the final seventy-two (72) hours of an auction shall be accepted without timely receipt of required proof of funds or lender pre-approval, as specified by EVA.
+No bids submitted within the final seventy-two (72) hours of the bidding period shall be accepted without timely receipt of required proof of funds or lender pre-approval, as specified by EVA.

 2. Buyer Premium & Winning Bid Deposit